- 22 Resorts

 Related Regions: Kelowna

-Vancouver, British Columbia, may nab the spotlight for the upcoming 2010 Olympic Winter Games as its local resorts hustle to prep for the eyes of the world to be on them next winter.
-But it's also one metropolitan enclave that requires little in the way of drive time to reach the slopes.
+Vancouver, British Columbia, is one metropolitan enclave that requires little in the way of drive time to reach the slopes.
 Several ski hills, in fact, sit right on the edge of the city.

 You're literally just minutes from the slopes when you land at Vancouver International Airport 10 miles from downtown.
 The city rests at sea level with mountains abutting suburbia right in the path of north Pacific storms known for dropping voluminous snows.